sguiderk/frontend-challenge-v1/README.md

 ## Test

-I've chosen enzyme and sinon to test
+I've chosen ENZYME and SINON to test.

-The script of test app.test.js contains 1 case of test with Snapshot, it tests to automate the process and create unit tests that can easily be overwritten and managed through time, and Pagination.test.js,FriendList.test.js,AddFriendInput.test.js,FriendsActions.test.js for the 8 others is normal test.
+The script of test app.test.js contains 1 case of test with Snapshot, it tests to automate the process and create unit tests that can easily be overwritten and managed through time, and Pagination.test.js,FriendList.test.js,AddFriendInput.test.js,FriendsActions.test.js for the 8 others is normal test unit.

 ## To Run Tests